 Assisting during events with booths, experienced accounting assistance, photography, videography and graphic design Website updates, horse listings online, applications processing, legal services, fundraising assistance and grant writing.

-Please do respect our caretakers and their time, so be ready to perform helpful tasks and come ready with closed toe shoes and in barn sensible clothes ready to lend a hand.
+Please arrive ready to perform helpful tasks and come ready with closed toe shoes and in barn sensible clothes ready to lend a hand.

 We can train you, so all experience levels are welcome.
 If you prefer to work in the barn or in administration or just once a year as an event, we can use your help in whatever capacity you offer.

 Volunteers for Heart of Phoenix Equine Rescue enjoy some amazing benefits.